 What is the best fish finder of 2020?

 I’m a big fan of the Garmin Striker Plus 4.
-This combo dual-beam fish finder offers great images and exceptional reliability.
-We have a complete review of it here as well as a bunch of other best sellers.
+This GPS combo dual-beam fish finder offers great images and exceptional reliability.

 Remember that knowing how to read a fish finder and knowing how to interpret those readings are two different things.
 Anyone can know what they’re looking at, but you need to know what to do with that knowledge once you have it.